zhanxiaox/electron-forge-docs/config/configuration.md

 {% endtabs %}

 {% hint style="success" %}
 All properties in your Forge configuration are optional.
-Initializing your project with one of the [Broken link](broken-reference "mention") will include some default recommended config options.
+Initializing your project with one of the built-in templates will include some default recommended config options.
 {% endhint %}

 ### Electron Packager config